Frequently Asked Questions

 Yes.
 There will be an opportunity to select seats and sit with friends/family.
 Remember though, by choosing to request group seating, all members of the group will select their seats together based on the lowest ranked member of their group.

 Seat selection times will be scheduled based on one's current I FUND club level and priority points totals.
 Improving one's club level standing within the I FUND is the best way to improve your seat selection time and earn additional priority points.
 Additional priority points also can be earned by purchasing football or men's basketball season tickets.
-The deadline to make an additional gift and have it count toward improving your ranking for the reseating project is February 1, 2015.
+The deadline to make an additional gift and have it count toward improving your ranking for the reseating project was February 1, 2015.
 Gifts made after this date will not be counted toward improving your seat selection time.
 For more information regarding your IFUND account, please call us at (217) 333-6595.

 No. State Farm Center will be reseated on a four-year cycle, with the next scheduled reseating campaign occurring just prior to the 2019-20 basketball season.
 However, during the four years prior to the next reseating campaign, you will be able to keep your seat location as long as you continue to maintain your annual I FUND giving level.